B-E-A-F/node-sumo-logger/README.md

 ## ESM

 `sumo-logger.js` is a pure ESM package.
-Please refer to [this link](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for instrructions on how to use this with CommonJS.
+Please refer to [this link](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) if you are using CommonJS.

 ## Contributing